DC Non-Profit Thrives with an Agile Approach

 Since 1971, Close Up Foundation has been inspiring high school and middle school students to become engaged citizens by bringing them to Washington, DC, to participate in educational programs.
-The non-profit gives participants a “close-up” look at the inner workings of the Federal Government, providing them with an amazing experience that 96% of the teachers say helps the students better understand current issues and their roles as citizens in a democracy.
+The nonprofit gives participants a “close-up” look at the inner workings of the federal government, providing them with an amazing experience that, according to 96% of teachers, help students better understand current issues and their roles as citizens in a democracy.

 It takes a lot of operational and technical support to facilitate that experience.
 With 16,000 students visiting through the program each year and 1,200 website visitors per day, Close Up is completely dependent on its IT systems for registration, logistical, coordination, financial tracking, and accounting.

 Close Up had been working with a vendor for months to migrate their legacy IT system to a more streamlined, modern web application that could support new business needs.
 But when the new software went live, nothing worked.
-The staff was immediately barraged with issues and complaints—students and teachers couldn’t logon to their accounts, and the non-profit couldn’t close their books at month’s end.
+The staff was immediately barraged with issues and complaints—students and teachers couldn’t log into their accounts, and the non-profit couldn’t close the books at month’s end.

 When the original software vendor was unsuccessful in fixing the system, Close Up had to postpone key business activities.
 Their reputation was at stake, and their future was in question.

-Understanding the level of urgency, Excella jumped in immediately to leverage key Agile engineering best practices, such as continuous integration, scrum methodology, and automated build and deployments across the Foundation.
+Understanding the level of urgency, Excella jumped in immediately to leverage key Agile engineering best practices, such as continuous integration, Scrum methodology, and automated build and deployments across Close Up.
 Within just two weeks, the system code base was stabilized, allowing students and teachers to access the most critical logon and registration functions, and enabling Close Up to resume critical business functions.
 The program was up and running within days and saw significant costs savings within weeks.